FCOO/grunt-init-fcoo-leaflet/README.md

 1. Create the new repository in [GitHub/FCOO](https://github.com/FCOO)
 2. Clone the new repository to your computer/Desktop
-3. Open a command-prompt and go to the directory with the new (empty) repository
+3. Open a command-prompt and go to the directory with the new repository
 4. Run the command below and follow the prompts

 ```